ger0nymo/face-authentication-be/README.md

 ### Improvements I could make
 - Ideally, authorization tokens should not be stored in local storage on the client, but with cookies
 - Ideally, the live face verification part should be handled by a websocket server not by a HTTP endpoint
+- Add liveness detection when doing the live verification to prevent spoofing